kirhgoff/giga-prototype/README.md

+# giga-prototype
-# giga-prototype - sample project to run performance tests on gigaspaces
+Sample project to run performance tests on gigaspaces